65487123/LXU-Cache/README.md

 # Features
      Similar to Redis, a distributed cache middleware.
-The main functions of redis are basically realized,Including its five main data structures, cache elimination, key setting expiration time, persistence, clustering and so on.It also provides various batch operation APIs to reduce the number of network IOs and achieve the purpose of improving write cache efficiency.
+The main functions of redis are basically realized,Including its five main data structures（string、list、hash、set、zset), cache
+     elimination, key setting expiration ime, persistence, clustering and so on.
+     It also provides various batch operation APIs to reduce the number of network IOs and achieve the purpose of improving write cache efficiency.

 # The purpose of writing this project
     The main purpose is to study